al-kadafi/simple-payroll/README.md

    php artisan serve
    ```

-8. For the API host, run:
+8. Mmake sure you also run the host API:
    ```
    php artisan serve --port 3001
    ```